apryor6/apryor6.github.io/_posts/Flexible-CUDA/2017-2-11-Flexible-CUDA.md

  it needs, it usually will yell at you for "undefined symbols", meaning that it is looking for an object that hasn't been defined.
 In C++, there are some ways you can get around this, but usually the easiest solution is to put the full template implementation in the header file.
-This way the classes that need to be instantiated are guaranteed to be visible at compile tie.
-With CUDA code this solution doesn't work
- because the compilation of CUDA and C++ by `nvcc` are inherently decoupled, so there must be multiple files.
+This way the classes that need to be instantiated are guaranteed to be visible at compile time.
+With CUDA code this solution doesn't work because the compilation of CUDA and C++ by `nvcc` are inherently decoupled, so there must be multiple files.

  The solution is to forcibly